Phronesis2025/BibleStudyApp/docs/homepage-rule.md

    - Hover effects for interactive elements
    - Card animation effects with shadows
    - Icon scale animation on hover
+   - Tap interactions with ripple and rotation animations for mobile engagement

 3. Verse of the Day Section